 3. Upgrade (2018)

 Leading man Grey Trace (Logan Marshall-Green) not only looks like Tom Hardy, but he has the same offbeat, symbiotic partnership with his digital consciousness STEM (Simon Maiden).
-The movie elevates above its b-movie book cover in same way Venom did: with heart and pulpy excess.
+The movie elevates above its b-movie book cover in the same way Venom did: with heart and pulpy excess.
 Only, Upgrade isn’t just fun — it’s good.

 Right out of the gate, director Leigh Whannell constructs a bleak and sleek metropolis with self-driving cars and a staunch wealth gap.
 Though it’s guilty of some genre sins like fridging Asha (Melanie Vallejo), it does lead to a revenge fantasy amped up with some of the best parts from its influences.

 Check out one of the fight scenes from the film in the clip below.
 It’s set in a seedy bathroom, lit up with the cool hues used by neo-noir movies like Atomic Blonde, John Wick: Chapter 2, and Blade Runner 2049.
-It really makes for a perfect neon noir set piece.
+It really makes for a perfect neon-noir set piece.